 Ten Things to Think about When You Got Back More Than You Expected…

-When you return to your favorite consignment sale event for pickup and you find a bigger pile than you expected it is easy to be discouraged…here’s a quick list of things to ponder.
+When you return to your favorite consignment sale event for pickup and you find a pickup pile bigger than you expected it is easy to be discouraged…here’s a quick list of things to ponder.

 10. How were your items priced?
-Pricing too high is a sure way to ensure you bring home more than you need to.
+Pricing too high is a sure way to ensure you bring home more than you need to!
 Pricing guidelines vary by location and even by sale.
 A few quick pointers – what would you pay for this item, USED?
-Often consignors are stuck on what they paid new.
+Often consignors get stuck on what they paid for the item brand new.
 Remember shoppers are looking for a deal.
 Take time to look through the prices at your favorite sales.
 Get a feel for how others are pricing.

 9. Did you discount your items?
-If your sale has a discount day and you didn’t discount your items might stick out as over priced if other consignors discounted.
+If your sale has a discount day and you didn’t discount your items, they might stick out as over priced.
 Discounting items is a great way to help combat the possibility that you overpriced.
-By the discount day shoppers are expecting phenomenal deals – if your item didn’t sell during the full price period it will be more challenging to sell it at full price on during the discount period when shoppers are looking for even better deals.
+Discount day shoppers are expecting phenomenal deals – if your item didn’t sell during the full price period it will be even more challenging to sell it at full price during the discount period when shoppers are looking for the best deals.

 8. Were your items presented in an attractive manner?
 Doing things like pinning or clipping your pants to hangers will go much further than just folding them and draping them over a hanger.
 No one wants to buy a shirt they have to iron or a toy they have to remove pet hair from.
 The secret sauce that makes consignment sale events so successful is the presentation of items in a visually appealing, retail like manner.

-7. Do you have a dog, a cat, a smoker or overly scent your house?
-Perhaps you just stored those items for six months waiting for the right season and they got a little stale.
+7. Do you have a dog, a cat, a smoker or overly special scent your house?
+Perhaps you just stored items for six months waiting for the right season and they got a little stale.
 You can become unaware of smells that you are routinely around...ask a friend.
-(A big hint here…freshen those cloths with dryer sheets or do a quick Fabreeze spray before you load up!)
+(A big hint here…freshen those cloths with dryer sheets or do a quick Fabreeze spray before you load up for your drop off!)

 5. Consider the timing of the event.
 Some things are out of the control of an event organizer.
 If there was a freak snowstorm during the week of your favorite spring event chances are the sell through on shorts and swimsuits will be less than normal.
 Trust me, if sale coordinators could predict or control the weather or other event changing situations – they would!
 If it was out of their control cut them a break.